 - APPLE iPad + protectors for each child

 - Tefillin for every Bar Mitzvah child

 - Breakfast and lunch packages

 Thank you for the great effort and investment, for the professionalism and full partnership in the activities for the welfare of the victims of hostilities.

-In deep appreciation for the assistance in the implementation of various projects for the benefit of the members of the organization.
+With deep appreciation for the assistance in the implementation of various projects for the benefit of the members of the organisation.
 May there be more generous and willing donors and, like the directors of Vision for Israel, Batya and Barry Segal.“

-Director-General of the Organization of Victims of Hostilities
+Director-General of the Organisation of Victims of Hostilities

-The success of each event we organize is measured by one thing—what each person takes with him/her from the event and carries in their memory.
+The success of each event we organise is measured by one thing—what each person takes with him/her from the event and carries in their memory.
 All of this would not be possible without your incredible support!
-Because of you, we were able to lift their spirits, and give them an embrace from afar so they know they are not alone.
+Because of you, we were able to lift their spirits and give them an embrace from afar so they know they are not alone.